mokdevel/DarcMods/DarcSpawner/README.md

-int version : See Common parameters string author : See Common parameters bool showMarker : See Common parameters int spawnSetID : The spawner to use. -1 = random pick of spawner from spawnSets bool spawnOnRoad : Spawn the cars on road.
+int version : See Common parameters string author : See Common parameters bool showMarker : See Common parameters string markerType : Marker type of SCR_EMapMarkerType.
+DARC_MISSION by default.
+You could use for example PLACED_MILITARY or any of the other defined ones. int markerIdx : The index of the icon in the map marker configuration (check in workbench). int spawnSetID : The spawner to use. -1 = random pick of spawner from spawnSets bool spawnOnRoad : Spawn the cars on road.
 If no road network manager found, cars spawned around the map. int spawnRndRadius : Random radius where the spawnName spawns.
 Once a location is found, additional randomization is done to avoid vehicles to be always in the same spot.